akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold’s hand found the staghound’s head.
 The dog looked up once, then settled its chin on its paws.
 No objection from them either.

-From the edge of the crowd, the old villager who had shown Godfrey the twisted hawthorn caught his eye and nodded once.
+From the edge of the crowd, Leofwine, the old villager who had shown Godfrey the twisted hawthorn caught his eye and nodded once.
 The land remembered.
 So did he.

 In the crowd, Avice dropped her gaze to the ground.
 She did not speak.
 Eustacia’s lips tightened, but she too held her tongue.
 The silence held.